by Dr. C.H. Weaver M.D. updated 8/2019

 Diagnosis & Tests for Thyroid Cancer

+Doctors use many tests to find, or diagnose, cancer.
+They also do tests to learn if cancer has spread to another part of the body from where it started.
 A biopsy is the only certain way to confirm a diagnosis of cancer.
 When performing a biopsy, the doctor takes a sample of tissue for testing in a laboratory.
-The sample may be removed using a fine needle and or may be removed during the surgery to treat the nodule.
+The sample may be removed using a needle and or may be removed during the surgery to treat the nodule.
 If initial tests indicate that the nodule is cancerous, a surgery will be scheduled to remove as much of the cancer as possible and to determine the extent of spread or the stage of the cancer.

 Fine needle aspiration: Fine needle aspiration is a technique that uses a needle and syringe to withdraw a sample of the cells from a thyroid nodule.
 The cells can then be evaluated under a microscope to determine if they are cancerous or benign.
 Since many thyroid nodules are benign, this technique provides a minimally invasive way to determine if surgery is necessary.

-The purpose of precision cancer medicine is not to categorize or classify cancers solely by site of origin, but to define the genomic alterations in the cancers DNA that are driving that specific cancer.
-Precision cancer medicine utilizes molecular diagnostic & genomic testing, including DNA sequencing, to identify cancer-driving abnormalities in a cancer’s genome.
+Genetic Mutations: Not all thyroid cancer cells are alike.
+They may differ from one another based on what genes have mutations that are responsible for the growth of the cancer.
+Testing is performed to identify genetic mutations or the proteins they produce that drive the growth of the cancer.
 Once a genetic abnormality is identified, a specific targeted therapy can be designed to attack a specific mutation or other cancer-related change in the DNA programming of the cancer cells.
 Precision cancer medicine uses targeted drugs and immunotherapies engineered to directly attack the cancer cells with specific abnormalities, leaving normal cells largely unharmed.
-Precision medicines are being developed for the treatment of thyroid cancer and patients should ask their doctor about whether testing is appropriate.

 Stages of Thyroid Cancer